SavageLM/holbertonschool-printf/README.md

 # **Project** `\_printf`

 ## Introduction
 > Hey there:) Thanks for checking out our first group project.
-For this we are creating our own printf function following the specs provided and including the other files listed below.
+For this we are creating our own printf function following the guidelines provided and the other files listed below.

-### Specs
+### Guidelines
 - Allowed editors: vi, vim, emacs
 - All files will be compiled on Ubuntu 20.04 LTS
 - Betty Style